nilnul/nilnul.fs._git_._LIB_/README.md

 - create repos;
 - create remotes;

-The code is organized in a more understandable (in our view) way so it can also act as a hand book when we need to check out what to do, which we previously jotted down in the code;
+The code is organized in a more understandable (in our view, as some cmd parameters are hard to remember where to place) way so it can also act as a hand book when we need to check out what to do, which we previously jotted down in the code;

 The code style conforms to nilnul code style, as maintained in project: nilnul._dev_